JuanLara18/HBS-Survey/Output/Results_Feature-Importance/Reports/conclusion_report.md

   - AUC with categorical encoding: 0.7832
   - AUC with dummies: 0.7526

-- Including outcome variables results in an **deterioration** of the model:
+- Including outcome variables results in an **improvement** of the model:
-  - AUC with outcome variables: 0.7938
+  - AUC with outcome variables: 0.9133
-  - AUC without outcome variables: 0.7938
+  - AUC without outcome variables: 0.7956

 This analysis demonstrates the importance of feature selection and categorical variable encoding in model performance for distinguishing between Upskilling and Reskilling programs.